GNOME/gjs/README.MSVC.md

 can be defined, which is used if using the cross-compilation capabilities of CLang.
 In this case, you need to ensure that 'clang-cl.exe' and 'lld-link.exe' (i.e. your LLVM bindir) are present in your PATH.

+It is currently only supported to build GJS with clang-cl at this point.

 You need to install Python 3.6.x or later, as well as the pkg-config tool, Meson (via pip) and Ninja.
 Perform a build by doing the